amenjack/simple-java-maven-app/README.md

 That's it!
 You should now have Jenkins configured to send Slack notifications for your builds.

-testing webhook if it works by me amenjack please check amen jack okouim amen jack okouim
+Testing webhook if it works by me amenjack please check amen jack okouim amen jack okouim on devops